We drove a Tesla, a Mustang Mach-E and a gas car 1000 miles in a loop to see which was fastest. This was our road trip results!

 It's really not bad and the mustang machi added seven hours and 32 minutes.
 Although six and a half hours of that was on the first day and then it was an hour and three minutes on day two.
 So i think it's safe to say that if you do a lot of road trips, the tesla road trip experience is currently pretty far ahead of any other electric car, especially here where we did the test in the us uh, but not for the reason you might Be thinking like there's a couple variables in here and part of it is the slightly longer range of the car.
 Sure and part of it is the supercharger network versus the other networks used by the machi sure.

+But the biggest thing that contributed to our results was the accuracy of the information displayed in the car, so for range differences.
+It's actually interesting.
+It seems like the tesla goes by the max epa estimated rating they can possibly quote, which is mostly based on highway driving and there's even some other official ratings in europe.
+There's a wltp rating which has different ratios of city mixed in with highway there's another called nedc, but generally i've found that achieving tesla's quoted range would require pretty much perfect conditions: perfect, weather, perfect temperature outside perfect roads, perfect traffic, not driving too fast.
 You pretty much.
 Never get it perfect, so the plaid model, s that i've been driving that we use for this test has a full battery rating of 345 miles on those wheels.
 It's right between the long range model, 3 and long range model y, but i would never ever attempt to try to reach a charger 345 miles away because, as you're driving, you can see the range dropping off of the battery faster than you're, covering them on the Road matter of fact, on the first leg of that trip, we just did we went from the studio up to lake placid that went from 345 miles full battery all the way down to one mile left when we pulled in 0.3 battery - and that was only a 293 mile trip, so that's a 15 difference between the range you're quoted on paper, with perfect conditions and what we actually got and i feel like all tesla owners.
 I know have really started to calibrate for this, like if your car says you have 40 miles, left you better get to a charger in the next 30 miles, or so like that's just the way it is especially in winter or if it's particularly cold.

 You know, despite the new heat pump, it doesn't take zero energy to get the battery to the temperature it likes.
 So that's just the tesla range and efficiency factor.
 Now the mustang mach e, on the other hand, very very consistent with the number being displayed on the dash and the range you actually got.
 It actually consistently outperformed that number just a little bit, which leads me to believe ford, isn't quoting the maximum epa rated range possible, and we found this to be true of some other electric cars too.

 The porsche tycan is one that actually consistently way outperforms its quoted range by a pretty big margin, and you might remember also ford, told me their f-150 lightning.
 Their quoted range will be with a thousand pounds of cargo in the trunk, so it may even go further when it's empty, so these are all different ways of going about quoted range, but i think the general philosophy you're, seeing with the forwards and porsches of the World is under promise over deliver just so your customer doesn't have to worry too much about the range that they say they're going to get in the car, but here's the the crazy part of all this is tesla model s plaid on those 21s 345 miles of Quoted range ford, mustang, machi, california, route 1 edition 305 miles of quoted range.
 I would expect those cars to go about the same distance, something to think about, so the tesla may have a bit more range sometimes, but that clearly doesn't make nearly as much of a difference as the infrastructure or the charging network to fast charge and go on Road trips: now, if you don't go on road trips, that much none of this may really matter to you in your ownership experience and that's fine.
 But if you do, the tesla supercharger network is built and owned by tesla, and it's built to the exact spec of their cars works great with them and then there's every other ev and all the other public charging networks.
+That kind of all have somewhat variable experiences.
+I kind of think of it a little bit like lightning versus usb type c, so right now, today, there are about 1100 tesla supercharger stations in the u.s and they're, mostly along major roads, either at rest stops or in mall parking lots or around food things like That and then, with the mock e, you will use the fordpass charging network.
+And if you look on ford's website for the maki, it says that that's the largest public charging network in north america offered by a car manufacturer, which is it feels like they're, trying to loop in a couple different things there to make that statement.
+True, they definitely want to be able to say they've got the biggest network, but it's a public network too, and it's clearly it's not built by ford, and so the fordpass network is looping in a bunch of different other public charging networks into one.

 It streamlines the payment experience, so you only need one ford pass account it's convenient for the buyer, but that includes about 600 electrify america super fast chargers, some of them up to 350 kilowatts when the car supports it.
 That's amazing, but that also includes some slow chargers.
 Some offline chargers, some out of order, broken chargers and that's the difference, and because these chargers aren't built by four, they aren't managed directly by ford there's a bit of a communication gap between when one of them might go down and that information actually showing up to The driver in the car usually doesn't know until he gets there, so the difference is literally when i sit down to plan a road trip in the tesla on the screen.
 I'm getting all of my information.